softpython2884/QuestHub/FlowDocs/Cookbook_Complex_Features.md

 **Key Implementation Steps:**

 1.  **Create the Login/Signup Forms:** These forms will call the Server Actions from `authService.ts`.
+The signup form should be disabled unless a valid invitation token is present in the URL, as registration is invite-only.

 2.  **Implement `authService.ts`:**
     ```typescript